 Along with our colleagues at The People’s Organization of Community Acupuncture (POCA), we work to employ, encourage, train and mentor licensed acupuncturists who wish to follow the Community Acupuncture clinic model, helping to make acupuncture available to anybody in the U.S. who is interested, regardless of means or insurance coverage.

 Meet the Acupunks

 Janeane Munn, L.A.c., Co-founder

 Janeane graduated from The Finger Lakes School of Acupuncture & Oriental Medicine in 2008 and is licensed to practice acupuncture in New York.
-She is a Rochester native and lives in the city with her husband, two daughters and Cockapoo (who is often mistaken for a Muppet).
-In her spare time, she enjoys practicing yoga, reading fantasy and sci-fi novels, going to shows (esp. her husband’s local rock band) and watching her toddler & preschooler discover the many wonders of life.
+She is a Rochester native and lives in Penfield with her husband, two daughters, and two dogs.
+In her spare time, she enjoys practicing yoga, reading fantasy and sci-fi novels, going to see live music (esp. her husband’s local rock band) and watching her preschooler and kindergartener discover the many wonders of life.

 Angela Pauling, L.A.c., Co-founder

 Angela also received her training and degree at The Finger Lakes School of Acupuncture and Oriental Medicine.
 She is a NYS licensed acupuncturist.
 Angela and her son reside in Brighton, and love to explore the city and its surrounding parks where they hike, bike, run and play.